Hair Towel Crochet Pattern: Free Printable PDF

 Cotton-bamboo blends.
 A blend of cotton and bamboo gives you the best of both worlds: the absorbency and durability of cotton combined with the softness of bamboo.
 This is ideal if you want a hair towel that feels luxurious but still performs well after many washes.

-What Is Sizing Your Hair Towel?
+Sizing Your Hair Towel

 Getting the size right is important for comfort and functionality.
 A hair towel that is too small will not stay in place, while one that is too large will be heavy and uncomfortable.
 Here are the recommended sizes for different hair lengths and types.